Stock market scams and how to avoid them – Front Running / Insider Trading

 Is there anything wrong with this?
 You had information; you acted upon it.
 The problem is that you had access to material information that was not known to the public.
 You had an undue advantage over the general public.

-Insider reading or front running is when you trade with the intention of profiting from material information that the general public is unaware of.
+Insider trading or front running is when you trade with the intention of profiting from material information that the general public is unaware of.
 Any trade based on information that can impact a stock price but is not yet known to the public is an insider trade.

 Promoters, business partners, auditors, and employees of a business are likely to have access to non-public information.
 SEBI prohibits them from keeping such information non-public without any reason.